 Still in a hurry?
 Side effects of traveling too fast may include dizziness, fatigue, and even racism:

-American anthropologist C. Loring Brace argued that the concept of race was born during the Renaissance when suddenly people (and by people, we mean wealthy white men) could bop from one seaport to another in oceangoing vessels.
+In his book, “Race” is a Four Letter Word, American anthropologist C. Loring Brace argued that the concept of race was born during the Renaissance when suddenly people (and by people, we mean wealthy white men) could bop from one seaport to another in oceangoing vessels.
 Previously, people had traveled by foot or on horseback, covering at most 25 miles in a day.
 Traveling this way, people could observe subtle changes in people as they moved through the landscape.
-Once they started traveling by ship, hopping from one point to another, they began classifying people into groups based on superficial differences like skin color. and we all know what happens when that shit starts.
+Once they started traveling by ship, hopping from one point to another, they began classifying people into groups based on superficial differences like skin color and we all know what happens when that shit starts.

 We could easily spend more time coming up with more examples.
 The bottom line is that when traveling fast, you can see more, but everything becomes more simplified due to information overload.
 It’s how our brains work.